lizdebiase/agile/documentation/DigitalServicePlays.md

 <table>
 <tr><td><b>Checklist</b></td> <td><b>What we did</b></td></tr>
 <tr><td>Choose software frameworks that are commonly used by private-sector companies creating similar services</td> <td>We selected modern open source frameworks and tools. **You can check our tool stack here** </td></tr>
-<tr><td>Whenever possible, ensure that software can be deployed on a variety of commodity hardware types</td> <td>The UI was developed and tested to work on multipe devices using a responsive design. </td></tr>
+<tr><td>Whenever possible, ensure that software can be deployed on a variety of commodity hardware types</td> <td>The UI was developed and tested to work on multiple devices using a responsive design. </td></tr>
 <tr><td>Ensure that each project has clear, understandable instructions for setting up a local development environment, and that team members can be quickly added or removed from projects</td> <td>The deployment process is simplified with TeamCity</td></tr>
 <tr><td>Consider open source software solutions at every layer of the stack</td> <td>We used Open Source tools.  </td></tr>
 </table>